DonsetPG/DonsetPG.github.io/drafts/posts/2024-05-13-multigrid-gnn.md

 A popular method to achieve this is the finite element method.
 It consists of subdividing a domain into small parts, called finite elements.
 This space discretization produces an object called a mesh: a set of points and edges similar to a graph.

-Instead of considering the equation on a continuous spectrum, we consider it instead on our mesh: on each node lives some values of interests (such as the velocity, the pressure, etc).
+Instead of considering the equation in a continuous domain, we consider it instead on our mesh: on each node lives some values of interests (such as the velocity, the pressure, etc).

 <p align="center">
   <img src="{{ site.url }}/imgs/2024-05-13-multigrid-gnn/animations-graph-1.gif">